iacchus/quickdiary/README.md

 The name is long because is expected the user to create his own alias, for example, add to `.bashcr` or `.zshrc` or similar:

 **If no filename is given** in the command-line/command alias, it defaults to `~/diary.quickdiary`.
 Why such an absurd name and place, you may ask?
-That's because we think it is better the user itself in their alias to choose his own filenames for diaries as needed; we. though, suggest you use one of the file extensions `.quickdiary` or `.qdiary` so that it is easier to find the files later on the filesystem, being that you can have various different diaries with different names in different places.
+That's because we think it is better the user itself in their alias to choose his own filenames for diaries as needed; we, though, suggest you use one of the file extensions `.quickdiary` or `.qdiary` so that it is easier to find the files later on the filesystem, being that you can have various different diaries with different names in different places.

 #### Adding alias